julianbuettner/swapvec/README.md

 A vector which swaps to disk when exceeding a certain length.

-Useful if creation and consumption of data should be separated by time, but not much memory should be consumed.
+Useful if you do not want to use a queue, but first collecting all data and then consuming it.

-Imagine multiple threads slowly producing giant vectors of data, passing it to a single fast consumer.
+Imagine multiple threads slowly producing giant vectors of data, passing it to a single consumer later on.

 Or a CSV upload of multiple gigabytes to an HTTP server, in which you want to validate every